3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 - Use `npm start` to run nodemon
     - I have added the nodemon.json for you, so that nodemon doesn't restart when we make client-side changes
+- Run `npm run build` to build out your webpack
-- Use `webpack --watch` to watch for changes on our client-side
+- In another tab run `npm run build:dev` which will have webpack watch for changes on the client-side

 <br />